Arnautt/smartlocker/README.md

 1. In order to do face recognition, you must pass to the algorithm some pictures of you, with as many angles as possible.
-Let us guide you by running the following script :
+Let us guide you by running the following command :

 ```bash
 make generate-data